ptrstovka/letsencrypt-php/README.md

 See the [LetsEncrypt documentation](https://letsencrypt.org/docs/) for more information and documentation on LetsEncrypt and ACME.

-## Origins and roadmap

-This is based on the client developed by [Youri van Weegberg](https://github.com/yourivw/leclient), but improved as follows

-* composer-installable
-* PSR-2 formatted
-* PSR-3 logger compatible
-* unit tests (some additional refactoring required to support this)
-* support for alternative storage backends
-* support for verifying DNS challenges using DNS-over-HTTPS

 ## Prerequisites

 The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.